-With the understanding that circumstances in the industry could change over the course of a four (4) year agreement it is hereby agreed that between ninety (90) and one hundred twenty (120) days prior to either May 5, 2013 or May 4, 2014, but not both, either Party may give to the other Party notice that they wish to renegotiate the wage rates applicable to this Clause only, for the balance of the term of the Collective Agreement.
-Upon receipt of such notice the Parties will have until sixty (60) days prior to the closest date noted above to reach agreement, failing that the dispute will automatically be submitted to an Arbitration Panel consisting of Mr. Stan Lanyon (or an alternate agreed by the Parties prior to the submission to Arbitration) and one (1) nominee appointed by each Party whose names shall be provided to the other respective Party within two (2) weeks of the notice to renegotiate being received.
-It is understood that the only matter in dispute can be the wages contained in this Clause.
+With the understanding that circumstances in the industry could change over the course of a four (4) year agreement it is hereby agreed that between ninety (90) and one hundred twenty (120) days prior to May 7, 2017 either Party may give to the other Party notice that they wish to renegotiate the wage rates for the balance of the agreement.
+Upon receipt of such notice the Parties will have until sixty (60) days prior to the closest date noted above to reach agreement, failing that the dispute will automatically be submitted to an Arbitration Panel agreed by the Parties prior to the submission to Arbitration and one (1) nominee appointed by each Party whose names shall be provided to the other respective Party within two (2) weeks of the notice to renegotiate being received.
+It is understood that the only matter in dispute can be the wages contained in this article.